 Check it out—it could be only a test.
-Siren tests last for approximately three minutes and occur in your area on the second Monday of each month at 9:15 a.m.
+Siren tests last for approximately three minutes and occur in your area on the first Wednesday of each month at 9:15 a.m.
 CT.
 The sirens may not be tested if there is severe weather in your area.

 Tune to one of your local radio or television stations and listen for instructions.
 These local radio and television stations will carry the emergency broadcasts.
 Initially, information also will be broadcast over the NOAA weather radio system (162.400 and 162.475 MHz).
 Remember, if you are not sure about the sirens, assume the warning is real.